brahle/advent-of-code-2019/Readme.md

 Thankfully [part 2](day_03/45_part2.sql) just required fairly simple modifications to the intermediary tables I created along the way to keep the track of the total wire length so far.

+## Day 4 - Excel

+One of the other non-standard "programming languages" that I have on my list to use during this advent of code is Excel.
+Microsoft Excel needs no introduction as I believe most of the World is already acquainted with it.
+When I read the problem today I got really giddy because the first part of the problem has a fairly straightforward solution in a spread-sheeting system.
+Nevertheless, I still couldn't be fully sure about the second part of the exercise but I decided I liked the odds.

+Because the numbers were fairly limited in size, a generating solution where you try all of the numbers in the range would work in a reasonable amount of time.
+Therefore, my approach for the problem was to create a list of all numbers in the range and check if they fit the criteria.
+It turns out the hardest part was to figure out how to solve generate that list without "dragging" the cells for an hour, but a bit of Googling revealed that I should use the Fill > Series tool from the Home ribbon.

+To solve the first part, I split the checks into two (are the digits non-decreasing and are there at least two consecutive equal digits).
+Those columns were combined with a simple multiplication, and the result was the sum of those columns.

+To make my life a bit easier in the second part, I separated the digits into individual columns.
+The second check was reworked into a check wether exactly two consecutive digits are the same.

+Enjoy the [40+ MB spreadsheet](day_04/Solution.xlsx) if you are interested for the actual implementation of the solution.
+Column D holds the solution to the first part, and Column L for the second part.